AstroImageJ, Align and Drizzle

-Expect me to change and correct a lot here in the beginning.
-But follow it if you find it interesting to see how I develop the function and see if I reach the goal, a working Drizzle function!
+Expect me to edit and correct a lot here in the beginning.
+But follow it if you find it interesting to see how I develop the functions and see if I reach the goal, a working Drizzle function!

 Drizzle is a way to increase the resolution of under sampled images, i.e. when you have big size pixels on a high resolution telescope.

 More information about Drizzle:

 First we, especially me have to dig deeper in the mathematical word about matrices and transformation.
 Uses of matrices in the calculations can make it a lot easier to do it.

 The base tranformation matrices:

 Translation matrix, shifts the image in x and y axis.

 Scale the x (W=width) and y (H=height) axis, many times W could be set equal to H, symmetry.

 Rotation matrix, rotate the image by angle v.

 Altogether these matrices correspond to: T1 T2 T3 T4 = Ttot